Professional Education Opportunities

 Shadowing Opportunities

 In addition to the program activities above, each student has the opportunity to engage in clinical shadowing experiences.
-The student would join a pediatric specialist or sub-specialist during their outpatient or inpatient patient care as an observer.
+The student would join a pediatric specialist or sub-specialist (subject to availability) during their outpatient or inpatient patient care as an observer.

 NSURP Scholar Award